star-ga/mind/docs/ir.md

 ## Stable pretty-printer

 `format_ir_module` (`src/ir/print.rs`) renders IR in a stable, human-readable form that is suitable for snapshot tests and debugging.
-Functions, basic blocks, and instructions are emitted in deterministic order with consistent SSA identifiers.
+Instructions are emitted in deterministic order with consistent SSA identifiers.

 ## Backend preparation